Mernus/apache_log_analize/README.md

 }
 ```

-To create a database for our blog, let's run the following in the console: `python manage.py migrate` (we need to be in directory that contains the `manage.py` file).
+To create a database for our project, run the following in the console: `python manage.py migrate` (you need to be in directory that contains the `manage.py` file).
 If that goes well, you should see something like this:

 ```
+(venv) C:\Users\mernu\PycharmProjects\apache_log_analize>python manage.py migrate
-(myvenv) ~/djangogirls$ python manage.py migrate Operations to perform:
+Operations to perform:
   Apply all migrations: auth, admin, contenttypes, sessions Running migrations: